IBPS Clerk Eligibility

 The OC Category

-A person’s inability to execute distinctive activities associated with the movement of self and object resulting from affliction of the musculoskeletal or nervous system or both, including Cerebral Palsy, Leprosy Cured, Dwarfism, Muscular Dystrophy and Acid Attack Victims.
-Orthopedically challenged persons are covered under locomotor disability with following benchmark:
+A person’s inability to execute distinctive activities associated with the movement of self and object resulting from affliction of the musculoskeletal or nervous system or both, including Cerebral Palsy, Leprosy Cured, Dwarfism, Muscular Dystrophy, and Acid Attack Victims.
+Orthopedically challenged persons are covered under locomotor disability with the following benchmark:

 - OA – One arm affected (Right or Left)